-Currently, India's Real Estate sector is the secondlargest employer in the country after agriculture and is slated to grow at a steady pace over the next decade.
-At the same time, the Infrastructure sector, which includes segments such as energy, transport, water and sanitation, communication, and social and commercial Infrastructure, is the focus area for key policymakers to formulate and implement robust regulations; and for banks, corporates and various sovereign wealth fund and pension funds to undertake long-term investments.
-This is expected to ensure the time-bound creation of world-class Infrastructure in the country.
-India's Real Estate industry has witnessed a paradigm shift from traditional finance to an era of structured finance, private equity and public offering.
+A well-developed infrastructural set-up propels the overall development of a country.
+It also facilitates a steady inflow of private and foreign investments, and thereby, augments the capital base available for the growth of key sectors in an economy as well as its sustained growth.
+The infrastructure sector, which includes segments such as energy, transport, water and sanitation, communication, and social and commercial infrastructure, is the focus area for key policymakers to formulate and implement robust regulations, and for banks, corporates and various sovereign wealth and pension funds to undertake long-term investments.
+This is expected to ensure the time-bound creation of world-class infrastructure in the country.
+The Union Budget 2022 has once again brought the infrastructure sector into the spotlight because of higher capex budget allocation and also due to data centres and energy storage systems being granted the infrastructure status.